sithmel/diogenes/README.md

     var Diogenes = require('diogenes');

 You can also import it as a global module.
-In that case you should take care of the dependencies (setImmediate and occamsrazor, this one is optional).
+In that case you should take care of the dependencies (setImmediate and occamsrazor).

 Creating a registry
 -------------------